Skip to main content

 • Provide educational resources to help members manage their accounts effectively.

 The NCUA will continue reviewing overdraft and NSF programs during examinations to ensure compliance and risk mitigation.
-Credit unions are encouraged to take proactive measures, as the agency will consider self-corrected violations and member reimbursements favorably during examinations.
+The agency encourages credit unions to take proactive measures and will view self-corrected violations and member reimbursements favorably during examinations.
 Enforcement actions may include restitution for harmed members and other penalties for non-compliance.

 At Young & Associates, we specialize in helping credit unions navigate complex compliance requirements.
 Contact us for tailored solutions to evaluate and improve your overdraft and NSF fee programs.
 Sign up for our newsletter to stay informed about the latest regulatory updates and best practices in the credit union industry.

-The report reaffirms the strength of the federal banking system, noting that 99% of banks are well-capitalized and that 92% maintain strong capital adequacy, asset quality, and management.
+The report reaffirms the strength of the federal banking system and notes that 99 percent of banks hold strong capital positions, while 92 percent maintain strong capital adequacy, asset quality and management.
 These metrics reflect the resilience of financial institutions in the face of economic uncertainties.

 The OCC’s strategic priorities for 2024 focus on four critical areas: